The Pacific Star was awarded for operational service in the Pacific theatre between 8 December 1941 and 2 September 1945.

 The Pacific Star ribbon has central yellow and green stripes that represent the forests and the beaches of the Pacific, flanked dark blue, light blue and red stripes that represent the service of the Naval Forces and Merchant Navy, the Air Forces and the Armies.

-One clasp was issued for the Pacific Star:
+The Burma clasp was issued for the Pacific Star.

 When the ribbon is worn alone a silver rosette ribbon emblem is worn to denote the award of a clasp.